charlesgery/viseagull/README.md

 2. It then creates an interactive visualization of the repository based on the results of the analysis.

 Two types of couplings can be used for the analysis based on the user choice :
-- Logical couplings : two files are coupled logicaly if they have been modified in the same commits (the more common commits, the more coupled they are).
+- Logical couplings: two files are coupled logically if they have been modified in the same commits (the more common commits, the more coupled they are).
-- Semantic couplings : two files are semantically coupled if they share a common lexicon.
+- Semantic couplings: two files are semantically coupled if they share a common lexicon.

 ## The visualization

 ---

-The visualization works as follows : each file is represented as a building.
-Buildings are grouped together in clusters/cities based on the results of the clustering analysis.
+The visualization works as follows: each file is represented as a building.
+Buildings are grouped in clusters/cities based on the results of the clustering analysis.

 Roads link clusters/cities that have files that have been modified together in a commit (eg. if we have two clusters A and B, if file 1 from cluster A has been modified in common commit with file 2 from cluster B, there will be a road between the two clusters).
 Each road has a width (not represented visually for now, but can be obtained by hovering over the road), the width is the number of commits in which at least of file from the first cluster and a file from the second cluster were modified at the same time.

-The distances between the clusters/cities is based on the similarity between them.
+The distances between the clusters/cities are based on the similarity between them.
 Clusters with strongly coupled files should be closer.

 The GUI displays information on the element you are hovering :
 - Name of the file for the buildings